learning-zone/project-management-basics/notes/knockoutjs.md

 #### Q. How do you search or sort an observable array ?

-You can search and sort using a ‘ko.Computed’ function.
-The computed function could implement an ‘arrayFilter’ call from the Knockout utils library to search, and a relevant compare (on string, number, date) for the sort.
+You can search and sort using a <code>ko.Computed</code> function.
+The computed function could implement an <code>arrayFilter</code> call from the Knockout utils library to search, and a relevant compare (on string, number, date) for the sort.
 In all cases, the computed function filters out what it doesn’t want and returns data accordingly.

 #### Q. How do you prepare a Knockout object for data transfer ?

-Data can be serialised to JSON using ko.toJSON(viewModel), and to a simple JavaScript object using ko.toJS(viewModel).
+Data can be serialised to JSON using <code>ko.toJSON(viewModel)</code>, and to a simple JavaScript object using ko.toJS(viewModel).

 #### Q. What is the purpose of the mapping plugin ?